apache/flink/flink-contrib/docker-flink/README.md

 # Build

-Images are based on the official Java Alpine (OpenJDK 8) image.
+Images are based on the official OpenJDK JRE 8 image.
 If you want to build the flink image run:

     sh build.sh